watson-developer-cloud/swift-sdk/Documentation/ObjectiveC.md

 # Watson Developer Cloud iOS SDK: Objective-C Compatability

 The Watson Developer Cloud iOS SDK is written in Swift and we strive to write "Swifty" code that follows the community's conventions and best practices.
 Unfortunately, that means our framework does not automatically bridge to Objective-C. We recommend writing a custom bridge in Swift to consume the iOS SDK in an Objective-C application.
-The following steps describe how to build a Swift bridge to consume the Watson Developer Cloud iOS SDK in an Objective-C application.
+The following tutorial describes how to build a Swift bridge to consume the Watson Developer Cloud iOS SDK in an Objective-C application.

 ## Create Application and Load Dependencies